Description -BLACK TOE RUN - The pursuit of Congelatio

 Do you have electricity - No we do not and the barn electrical outlets are off limits.
 You may bring a generator but do not run it near campers please.

 Will there be food this year - I will make brisket and noodle soup.
-We will not be doing a community food grab per usual as we must take per cautions with COVID.
+We will also be brining back the community food grab

 Can I bring a dog - As long as it behaves.